 Dev/Test/Pre-Prod Environments Production Environments General Connectivity between the various devices must be configured appropriately. connectivity Commonly this requires DNS to be configured to allow the devices to resolve each other based on their FQDN; and appropriate firewall rules to be in place to allow the devices to communicate on the required ports.
 Runtime resources Fewer runtime resources are deployed in comparison to a production environment as execution can be tested locally The largest number of runtime resources are deployed into production environments.
 Interactive clients Require target applications to be installed to allow processes to be designed and verified.
 Do not typically require target applications to be installed as these devices are commonly only used for controlling the environment.
 Application server A single device can host multiple application servers (on different ports).
 This may be appropriate for environments of the same type.
 All services on a given device must use a common version of Blue Prism.
 Database server instance Consider if the way that resources are allocated to SQL Server instances make it appropriate to use a single shared instance for deployments of Blue Prism based on their importance and criticality.
 (E.g. Dev and Production environments are likely to be most business critical).
 WCF connection mode Select which WCF server connection mode will be used to determine whether a server certificate will be required.
 For more details, see Selecting a BP Server connection mode.
 If a certificate is required, this must be manually generated and installed on the application server(s).
 The common name on the certificate must align with the address that the client devices will be configured to use to connect to the server.
-Additionally, all devices that will connect to the server must trust the Certif Authority that issued the manually generated certificate.
+Additionally, all devices that will connect to the server must trust the Certification Authority that issued the manually generated certificate.
 Runtime resource certificates Decide if there is a requirement to apply certificate-based security to the instructional communications from the interactive clients and application servers to each runtime resource; and to inbound communications received by the runtime resources if they are hosting web services.
-If a certificate is required this must be manually generated and installed on each applicable runtime resource.
-The common name on the certificate must align with the address that Blue Prism will be configured to use when communicating with the devices (E.g. FQDN or machine short name).
-Additionally, all devices that will connect to Certification Authority that issued the man
+If a certificate is required this must be mar applicable runtime resource.
+The common the address that Blue Prism will be config devices (E.g. FQDN or machine short nam name on the certificate must align with ured to use when communicating with the Additionally, all devices that will connect to Certification Authority that issued the man